Everton vs Newcastle delayed after man ties himself to goal post in Goodison Park protest

 A protester tied himself to a goal post at Goodison Park during Everton's game against Newcastle; It took several minutes to remove the man, who was protesting over new oil fields in the North Sea, before being led away by police

-Everton's Premier League game against Newcastle was delayed for seven minutes after a man tied himself to the goal post in an apparent protest.
+A man was arrested on Thursday evening after Everton's Premier League game against Newcastle was delayed for seven minutes when a protester tied himself to a goal post.

 The man was then led away by police and stewards before the game was restarted, with Alex Iwobi's stoppage-time goal securing a vital 1-0 win for the 10-man hosts.